Abdelwahab-Ayman/CS50x-Problem-Sets/README.md

 ---

 ## 🎯 Purpose
-This repository is intended to help CS50 students understand problem-solving approaches and coding concepts.
+This repository is designed by /Abdelwahab Ayman Samy & intended to help CS50 students understand problem-solving approaches and coding concepts.
 Use these solutions as a reference, but always try to solve the problem sets on your own first.

 ## 🚀 How to Use
 1. Navigate to the problem set you're working on.